Skip to content

 • Dissertation-based individual study promotes creative problem-solving and helps you cultivate a competitive edge

-• The option to publish the dissertation gives you the opportunity to establish an enduring legacy in a field of your own choosing
+• The option to publish the dissertation allows you to establish an enduring legacy in a field of your own choosing

 Why choose Nottingham Law School (NLS)?